 The three main types of industrial chillers in use today are air-cooled chillers, water-cooled chillers, and evaporative condensing chillers.
 Let's take a closer look at these three.

 The most common chillers use water in an external tower to cool the gaseous refrigerant in the condenser.
 After heat is discharged, the refrigerant undergoes a phase change into a liquid and is recirculated back into the system.
+Check out our page for the best water chiller brands.

 Water-cooled chillers are typically more efficient than air-cooled chillers